efirestone/hassle/docs/NotificationApi.md

 ```

 **DANGER** <br>
-While it is possible to create an automation in Hassemble to call this service regularly to update sensors, this is not
+While it is possible to create an automation in Hassle to call this service regularly to update sensors, this is not
 recommended as doing this too frequently may have a negative impact on your device's battery life and health.

 ### By the way